Constitutional amendment: Australia

 The double majority is a major factor in why since 1906 out of 44 referendums only 8 have been successful.

-Constitutional recognition of Indigenous Australians has been campaigned for since 1910, including having an Indigenous voice to parliament enshrined in the Constitution.

 China

 In the Communist-ruled People's Republic of China, the Constitution of the People's Republic of China states how to be amended under Article 64 of "Chapter III: The Structure of the State".
 It says the following:

 India

 The Indian constitution can be amended in 3 ways: